-— Herrar Orren, First Order Naturalist and Head of the Guild Department of the Natural Creatures of Tamarran Continent, Naldrin City University, Harmon 28, SP~5,018
+— Shellwan Wah, First Order Naturalist and Head of the Guild Department of the Natural Creatures of Tamarran Continent, Naldrin City University

-Of the and most easily recognizable creatures of the Tamarran Continent, hammool are some.
+Of the most easily recognizable creatures on the Tamarran Continent the hammool are certainly one.
 They are truly gigantic; adults are about 30 feet tall and as much as 20 feet sideways, and stand on eight sturdy legs that give them enormous strength and speed in open spaces.
 A ubiquitous presence on the streets of our cities, hammool carry passengers from far-flung areas of the continent and haul great masses of materials on their mighty backs.
 They are frequently found on the Great Roads of Tamarra, as well as on the highways and local roads that bind together our cities, our communities, and the great regions of the continent.

 The common traveler’s understanding of hammool rarely goes beyond their tremendous size and strength.
 This is a great loss, for they are beings of great subtlety and complexity.
 They are some of the great communicators of the continent, although they choose carefully when to communicate.
 This short article will attempt to provide the reader with a deeper understanding of this wonderful fellow traveler in our rich land.